adamharrison/straightforward-c-project-standard/README.md

 All dependencies must have relatively standard build steps without complex use of depedendency configuration options.
-* Single line invocation of compiler must target no more than two independent files, or bash-like wildcards.
+* Single line invocation of compiler must target no more than two independent files, or bash-like wildcards, and no more than two required *define switches*.

 ### Examples